janelia-cellmap/schemas/multiscale.md

     ├── (required) s1 (required) {"downsamplingFactors": [a,b,c]}
     ...
 ```

-These approaches explicitly store the base resolution in one group-level attribute, and infer the resolution for different scale levels by combining that base resolution with the dataset-level `downsamplingFactors` attribute.
+Like the deprecated `n5-viewer` style, scale levels must be datasets in the same group with names `s{N}`, where `N` is the scale level starting at `s0` (full resolution).
+Both `n5-viewer` styles explicitly store the base resolution in one group-level attribute, and infer the resolution for different scale levels by combining that base resolution with the dataset-level `downsamplingFactors` attribute.
 This allows changing the resolution of all pyramid levels by adjusting a single attribute.
 However, the lack of `resolution` and `offset` attributes for the scale level datasets means they cannot be viewed in world coordinates outside the context of the entire pyramid group.
 Additonally, this approach "overloads" dataset names, and this approach silently assumes a specific form of downsampling that applies an increasing coordinate offset to each scale level.

-New proposed COSEM style:
+### New proposed COSEM style:
 ```
 └─ root (optional) {resolution: {rx, ry, rz}}
         (optional) {offset: {ox, oy, oz}}